 Moreover, regarding the produce Chipotle purchases, its mandate is to source locally grown wherever possible and to buy from farms “that plant a variety of crops and rotate the fields where they’re planted keep(ing) the soil nutrient-rich and the land healthier year after year.”

-This mandate from a food chain mirrors that of Alan Lewis and the Natural Grocers – Vitamin Cottage grocery store chain.
-Each enables hundreds of family owned sustainable small farms to survive and to thrive, and pumps millions of dollars back into rural economies. faCE ISSUE 5 focused on THE RESURGENCE OF SUSTAINABLE FAMILY FARMS.
-We at Farm Animal Compassionate Engagement believe this movement, the return of small farms, of a modern day Grange, of food-to-table, will create 500,000+ new farming jobs over the next decade, will result in the rebirth of rural towns, and will constitute one of the essential American social movements in our country’s evolution into a more compassionate nation.
+This mandate enables hundreds of family owned sustainable small farms to survive and to thrive, and pumps millions of dollars back into rural economies.
+Farm Animal Compassionate Engagement believes that this movement, the return of small farms, of a modern day Grange, of food-to-table, will create 500,000+ new farming jobs over the next decade, the rebirth of rural towns, and will constitute one of the essential American social movements in our country’s evolution into a more compassionate nation.

 What we most want to commend Steve Ells and Chipotle on, is their strength of character, their adherence to their values.
-This past year, the factory-farmed dominance of the pork industry was so near-complete, that when pork suppliers violated Chipotle’s animal care standards, it proved impossible to source humanely raised pork.
+Given the factory-farmed dominance of the pork industry, when pork suppliers violated Chipotle’s animal care standards, it proved impossible to source humanely raised pork.
 Rather than compromise, Chipotle removed pork from its menus – and for a prolonged period of time.

 Now some factory farms are getting the message.
-In the report, Humane Farm Animal Care® Announces Big Advance in Farm Animal Welfare, in faCE LIFT, it is no coincidence that DuBreton, North America’s largest pork producer is agreeing to raise 300,000 more crate-free pigs.
+It is no coincidence that DuBreton, North America’s largest pork producer has agreed to raise 300,000 more crate-free pigs.
 Nor, most probably, is it a sudden surge of compassion on their part either.
-They are changing their methods to supply a changing customer demand.
-And customers’ demand for healthier, humanely raised pork, rises hand-in-hand with a company like Chipotle who gets it, whose mandate, whose DNA insists on it.
+They are changing to supply customers’ demand for healthier, humanely raised pork - demand rising hand-in-hand with a company like Chipotle who gets it, whose mandate, whose DNA insists on it.

 This is not just a reflection of the compassion and the caring of Steve Ells.
 This is also a demonstration of his courage.